Home > Blog > An Overview of Gear Vibration Analysis

 A Brief Introduction to Vibration Analysis

-As the name suggests, this method refers to listening the vibration of the machine.
-Each component of the gear vibrates differently, and creates a characteristic noise pattern.
-In case of the damage, the noise pattern differs.
+As the name suggests, this method refers to listening to the vibration of the machine.
+Each component of the gear vibrates differently and creates a characteristic noise pattern.
+In case of damage, the noise pattern differs.
 This helps an analyst recognize the damage.
-For example: the noise differs if the problem occurs due to misalignment, unbalance, or damage.
+For example, the noise differs if the problem occurs due to misalignment, unbalance, or damage.

 Gearbox Failure and Common Vibration Analysis Methods Discussed